Remote start + CO sensor

 - Homeowners in need of an emergency backup power for their essentials

 Power & Run Time

-With a noise rating of 68 dBA (less noisy than a normal conversation), the generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).
+Enjoying a noise rating of 68 dBA (less noisy than background music), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).
 The WGen5300DF can also be remotely started, offering further convenience (key fob included).

-The WGen5300DF is unsuitable for the powering of sensitive electronic devices with the WGen5300DF is not recommended due to its relatively high THD (<23%).
+The WGen5300DF is unsuitable for the powering of sensitive electronic devices due to its relatively high THD (<23%).

 The control panel provides the upcoming 4 AC outlets:

 With its TT-30R receptacle (TT as in 'Travel Trailer'), this Westinghouse generator is RV Ready.
 In addition, as it features a twist-lock L14-30R receptacle, the WGen5300DF is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.